brendan-ch/personal-website/content/work/self-publishing-co.md

 To solve these problems, I decided to design a website that offers educational content on self publishing, along with tools that help address pain points like budgeting and formatting.
 Similar products for self publishing include [Self Publishing School](https://selfpublishing.com), and similar products in other fields include [UX Tools](https://uxtools.co/) and [UX Collective](https://uxdesign.cc/).

-This website will primarily target the audience interested in self-publishing a book, and it will also have some use by existing self-publishers.
-It will also have a group of sponsors covering a comprehensive range of services related to self publishing, so the site can enjoy revenue without relying on large advertising networks.

 I decided not to go as far as to create a dashboard for managing self-publishing, as doing so would conflict with existing solutions (e.g. Kindle Direct Publishing) and have a higher implementation effort (e.g. interacting with an API).

 ---